karimzain/Nemo/README.md

 Clone this repository.
 Install required libraries (only download pyautogui, mediapipe and cv2 ).

-importing libraries:
+ex git:
----
+-
-import pyautogui,
+import pyautogui
-import mediapipe,
+import mediapipe
 import cv2
----
+-
 Open the Unity project and configure the settings.
 Run the main.py script to start the game.
 Contributing